WooCheol-Jin/C3-DGIST-DOA_estimation/README.md

 # C3-DGIST-DOA_estimation
-Direction of arrival (DOA) of RF signal estimation program for detecting malicious jamming system How can I remove the uploaded code?????
+Direction of arrival (DOA) of RF signal estimation program for detecting malicious jamming system.

+This program shows the phase difference of recevied signal between two antenna.